Skip to main content

 9. Learn more about GDB’s 80-year legacy.

 GDB was founded in 1942 to serve veterans who lost their sight in WW2.
-80 years later, we are the largest guide dog school in North America, serving more than 2,200 clients in US and Canada.
+80 years later, we are the largest guide dog school in North America, serving more than 2,200 clients in the US and Canada.
 Learn more about our history and our founders.

 10. Place an order from our online store.

-The online gift shop stocks GDB approved dog gear and supplies as well as clothing and gifts that you can only find on our site.
+The online gift shop stocks GDB-approved dog gear and supplies as well as clothing and gifts that you can only find on our site.
 All gift shop purchases support our life-changing mission.

 11. Tell a friend about us.